rd711/100DayPython/README.md

 - Goals
   - Have a user type in the year they were born.
   - Use their answer to tell them the generation they are a part of.

+Bill Calculator:
+- Goals
+  - Add a tip function that adds the total tip to the bill before splitting it equally between the people.
+  - Ask the user for the total bill amount.
+  - Ask what % of tip they will leave to be added to the bill total.
+  - Figure out how to get the total bill with tip then add that to original amount.
+  - Ask the user how many people are splitting the bill and divide by the totat